shared live+work spaces

 Can I extend my stay?

 Yes if there is availability.
-Any extension benefits from the cost reduction corresponding the new duration but the original does not change.
-As a guest desiring to stay longer, your first booking would be two months, and after the first month you could extend it if desired.
+Any booking changes benefit from the cost reduction corresponding the new duration but the original does not change.
+As a guest desiring to stay longer, your first booking would be max 4 weeks, and you only acquire membership after 6 weeks of cumulative stays, thus cannot extend a first stay unless granted by the council.
 Warning: you must extend and settle your account balance before your paid-for use expires, as your pass will stop working and you will be unable to regain access to your room and the house.

-No, except for an event.
 You can book multiple pods.
-Your guests should book themselves.
-You can make a reservation and then invite your guest to complete it.
+Otherwise your guests should book themselves.
+You can make a reservation, and then invite your guest to complete it if you have remaining invites.

-Events are booked only by arrangement for up to 50% of capacity, rooms can also be adjusted to accommodate twin/triple beds, else you can use local accommodations as well.
-Cost can be reduced if members attend free or with a discount.
+Events may be booked by arrangement no later than 6 months in advance (9 months guarentees full availability) for up to 50% of capacity, rooms can also be adjusted to accommodate twin/triple beds, else you can use local accommodations as well with those guests being granted passes.
+Members must be able to participate in onsite activities at no extra cost.

 Are there group discounts?